Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Support applications that need high availability, scalability, and data integrity.
 - Simplify DevOps workflows by automating database management tasks.
 - Integrate easily with other cloud services (analytics, AI, APIs, etc.).

+The service is offered per DB instance.
+Each instance consists of:

+- 4 vCPUs
+- 16 GB of RAM
+- 500 GB of Storage (with replication).

 #### Features and Advantages